 - Even the cheapest 10 year fixed rate mortgage can often be more expensive than many variable or tracker rates and you often pay a 'premium' for the certainty of a fixed rate mortgage deal

-- 10 year fixed mortgage deals often have an associated booking or arrangement fee which is generally paid up-front or is added to your mortgage
+- They often have an associated booking or arrangement fee which is generally paid up-front or is added to your mortgage

 Finding the cheapest 10 year fixed mortgage

-If you’re looking for the best 10 year fixed mortgage rates for you then it's imperative you research your options.
+If you're looking for the best mortgage rates for you then it's imperative you research your options.

 As you're going to be committing to a single lender for a long time it's vital you compare 10 year fixed rate mortgage deals from as many lenders as possible in order to find the deal that works out the cheapest.